 Prior to construction of a WECS, the applicant shall obtain approval for the following: (1.) an application for a Commission Approved Use (CAU) to provide for WECS use from the Henry County Planning Commission (HCPC).
 (2.)
 Request a variance from the Henry County Board of Zoning Appeals (BZA) for any variances anticipated for the WECS project as described below, and (3.)
-An Improvement Location Permit from the Henry County Planning Commission as described below and in the Henry County Development Code, Section 14.6, page 103.
+An Improvement Location Permit from the Zoning Administrator acting under the authority of the Henry County Planning Commission as described below and in the Henry County Development Code, Section 14.6, page 103.